solaranamnesis/ottohahn/README.md

 ## Timeline of Publications

-### 1875 - [Über die Beschaffenheit des Steinmeteoriten vom Fall am 12.
-Februar 1875 in der Grafschaft Iowa Nordamerika](https://github.com/solaranamnesis/Karl-Wilhelm-von-Gumbel) by Karl von Gümbel
+### 1875 - [About the Nature of the Stone Meteorite from the Fall of February 12, 1875 in Iowa County North America](https://github.com/solaranamnesis/Karl-Wilhelm-von-Gumbel) by Karl von Gümbel

-### 1878 - [Über die in Bayern gefundenen Steinmeteoriten](https://github.com/solaranamnesis/Karl-Wilhelm-von-Gumbel) by Karl von Gümbel
+### 1878 - [About the Stone Meteorites Found in Bavaria](https://github.com/solaranamnesis/Karl-Wilhelm-von-Gumbel) by Karl von Gümbel

 ### 1879 - [Primordial Cell](https://github.com/solaranamnesis/ottohahn/tree/master/Die-Urzelle) by Otto Hahn